Cross-institutional opportunities for collaborative research, teaching, & the production of scholarship in the humanities

-In 2015, the Andrew W. Mellon Foundation awarded $3,000,000 to the Illinois Program for Research in the Humanities (IPRH)—now the Institute for Humanities Research—at the University of Illinois at Urbana-Champaign to fund the first two years of an extensive consortium of sixteen humanities institutes in the Midwest and beyond.
-By leveraging the strengths of multiple distinctive campuses, the initiative, titled Humanities Without Walls, aims to create new avenues for collaborative research, teaching, and the production of scholarship in the humanities, forging and sustaining areas of inquiry that cannot be created or maintained without cross-institutional cooperation.
-The grant was renewed for an additional two years and has now been renewed for a third and final round.
+In 2015, the Mellon Foundation awarded funding to the Institute for Humanities Research at the University of Illinois at Urbana-Champaign to fund a consortium of 16 humanities institutes in the Midwest.
+By leveraging the strengths of multiple distinctive campuses, the initiative, Humanities Without Walls, has created new avenues for collaborative research, teaching, and the production of scholarship in the humanities, forging and sustaining areas of inquiry that cannot be created or maintained without cross-institutional cooperation.
+The program has created a wealth of materials on responsive, mutual, reciprocal collaborations through the two programs the grant has supported:

 - A series of Career Diversity Workshops for graduate students

 Our faculty members and students have benefited from both programs, and Louise Seamster, Assistant Professor of Sociology and Criminology and African American Studies, is currently leading “The Flint Water Disaster Public Archive.”

 Obermann Sub-Award from HWW

 While the summer Career Workshop focused on preparing graduate students for diverse careers, HWW now wants to prepare humanities faculty to be better mentors, advisors, and advocate for students who want to use their graduate training in careers beyond the professoriate.
 HWW awarded the Obermann Center a grant to design a program to meet that goal.